somesh7292/gcp-terraform-code/README.md

         ├── variable.tf
         └── versions.tf
 ```
-<project-name> : Folder created as per project name
+project-name : Folder created as per project name

-<app-code>: Unique code of each application
+app-code: Unique code of each application

 ## Naming convention used to created project id